Floorp-Projects/Floorp/browser/components/newtab/docs/v2-system-addon/mochitests.md

 The above calls the function `foo` that exists in the page itself.
 You can also access the DOM this way: `content.document.querySelector`, if you want to click a button or do other things.
 You can even you use assertions inside this callback to check DOM state.

-* If you run into problems running tests in e10s, refer to the [wiki](https://wiki.mozilla.org/Electrolysis/e10s_test_tips) for tips
 * Nobody likes to see intermittent oranges in their tests, so read the [docs on how to avoid them](https://firefox-source-docs.mozilla.org/testing/intermittent/)!